Jnana Yoga

 What is Jnana Yoga?

 Jnana Yoga means knowing yourself.
-To know yourself means to understand the nature of our body and to reach our soul because till we do not realize our soul we do not know our body completely.
+To know yourself means to understand the nature of our body and to reach our soul, because till we do not realize our soul, we do not know our body completely.
 Our body helps us to gain knowledge.
 Whether that knowledge is external or internal.

 Jnana Yoga is also called Gyan Yoga.
 Gyan means introduction.
-Jnana Yoga is the yoga of enlightenment where reality is discovered through insight, practice and acquaintance.
+Jnana Yoga is the yoga of enlightenment, where reality is discovered through insight, practice, and acquaintance.

 Also, Jnana Yoga can help a person to understand and improve one’s own personality.
 It helps the person to understand himself intellectually and to know the truth of life.
 Therefore, Jnana Yoga can also be considered as the path to attain salvation.

-Although the origin of yoga is believed to be from the time of sages, but Swami Vivekananda has also given very detailed information about Jnana Yoga.
+Although the origin of yoga is believed to be from the time of the sages, Swami Vivekananda has also given very detailed information about Jnana Yoga.
 According to him, Jnana Yoga is a mixture of Dharma and Karma.

-Vashishtha Adi Shankaracharya Ramana Maharishi and Nisargadatta Maharaj are the foremost teachers of Jnana Yoga.
+Vashishtha, Adi Shankaracharya, Ramana Maharishi, and Nisargadatta Maharaj are the foremost teachers of Jnana Yoga.

-It has been defined as- “Jnana Yoga is a meditation yoga guided by the spirit of deep introspection”.
+It has been defined as “Jnana Yoga is a meditation yoga guided by the spirit of deep introspection”.

 How to Practice Jnana Yoga?

-To practice Jnana Yoga you have to pass through four pillars.
+To practice Jnana Yoga, you have to pass through four pillars.
 All these ways will take you deeper and make you feel enlightened.

 Sravana – The first individual self (Atman) is Shravan – listening or experiencing the Vedic knowledge and the literature of the Upanishads through a Guru.
 The meaning of Shravan is to remove all doubts from your mind and listen to your soul and Guru.

-Manana – After hearing, the second individual self (Atman) means is ‘Manana’.
+Manana – After hearing, the second individual self (Atman) means ‘Manana’.
 The meaning of contemplation is to establish in your conscience whatever you have heard about God from the Gurmukh.
 Sit properly.

 When we do something, we need to meditate.
-Manan means to question and answer one’s soul and after that work has to be done.
+Manan means to question and answer one’s soul, and after that, work has to be done.
 That is why contemplation has its own special importance in Jnana Yoga.

 The Four Pillars of Jnana Yoga

 • Viveka (discernment, discrimination) – Vivek means the real understanding of good and bad, right-wrong, nitya-eternity, that is, according to the yoga of knowledge, considering the eternal thing to be eternal and the impermanent thing as impermanent is “Nityanitya Vastu Vivek”.
-According to this Brahma alone is true and eternal and apart from this all other things are false and impermanent.
+According to this, Brahma alone is true and eternal, and apart from this, all other things are false and impermanent.

-• Vairagya (dispassion, detachment) – Vairagya means giving up completely the desire to enjoy all kinds of parts, opulences and heavenly pleasures as false and impermanent.
+• Vairagya (dispassion, detachment) – Vairagya means giving up completely the desire to enjoy all kinds of parts, opulences, and heavenly pleasures as false and impermanent.
 Without dispassion, the seeker cannot progress in his spiritual practice.
 The glory of dispassion has also been accepted in the Bhagavad Gita and the Yoga Sutras of Maharishi Patanjali.

 Six principles are included in this theory of Jnana Yoga: